 California’s child pornography laws are set forth in Penal Code Sections 311.1, 311.2, 311.3, 311.4, 311.10, and 311.11.

 Penal Code 311.1 PC and 311.2 PC make it a crime knowingly to:

 - possess, or

-any child pornography, with the intent to distribute it.1
+any child pornography, with the intent to distribute such material.1

 Penal Code 311.3 PC makes it a crime knowingly to: